sklan/toxic-comment-classification/README.md

 # Toxic Comment Classification

 This repository holds the files related to an ongoing research project.
-Currently, experimenting with deep learning methods.
+Currently, I am experimenting with deep learning on the toxic comment classification data set. <br/>
-The original problem and the data can be found at https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge.
+The data set can be found at https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge.

 ## GloVe: Global Vector Representation